Actindo-AG/Documentation/DataHub/UserInterface/02d_ETL.md

   Select a checkbox to display the editing toolbar.
 You cannot select multiple checkboxes at once.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected attribute set mapping.
-This button is only displayed, when the checkbox of an attribute set mapping is selected.
+This button is only displayed if the checkbox of an attribute set mapping is selected.
 Alternatively, you can click directly a row in the list to edit an attribute set mapping.
   For detailed information, see [Edit an attribute set mapping](../Operation/01_ManageETLMappings.md#edit-an-etl-attribute-set-mapping).

 The list displays all attribute set mappings.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.